iivanoo/covid-apps-observer/data/data_uk/reports/resources/appinventor.ai_david_taylor.Coronavirus_help2020___1.1/report.md

 <img src="5_star_reviews_wordcloud.png" alt="appinventor.ai_david_taylor.Coronavirus_help2020 5 reviews"/>
 </p>

+> As a 74 year old "extremely clinically vulnerable" person I found this app invaluable.
+As a retired systems engineer I find it extremely well put together with accurate data I want/need to see and easy to navigate.
+Thank you.<br> :date: __2021-03-26 09:07:32__

 > Good<br> :date: __2020-10-10 21:21:40__

 > Just got this app and really loved the fact that all covid19 info you need was in 1 place and easy to use great job. (was a little hard to find on google play.
 An app like this should be more visible)<br> :date: __2020-07-12 23:25:15__